salyerik/startup/README.md

-# This is the Landing page
+# This is a Landing page

 ## I used here:
 * HTML (BEM)